Noah Eagle

-Noah Eagle (born December 11, 1997) is an American sportscaster.
-The son of sportscaster Ian Eagle, he is a play-by-play broadcaster for NBC Sports' Big Ten Saturday Night and the Tennis Channel.
-He is also the radio voice of the Los Angeles Clippers.
+Noah Eagle (born December 11, 1996) is an American sportscaster.
+The son of sportscaster Ian Eagle, he is a play-by-play broadcaster for NBC Sports, calling primarily football games for the Big Ten Conference and National Football League, as well as basketball for the Big Ten, Big East Conference, National Basketball Association, and at the Summer Olympic Games.
+He is also a play-by-play announcer for the Tennis Channel, Brooklyn Nets, and NFL games airing on Nickelodeon and Netflix.

-Previously, Eagle was a play-by-play announcer for the College Football on CBS Sports #2 broadcasting team, as well as NFL on Nickelodeon, Fox NFL Sunday and Fox College Football.
+Previously, Eagle was a play-by-play announcer for the French Open, CBS Sports, Fox Sports, and the Los Angeles Clippers.

 Early life

 Growing up, Eagle intended to follow in his father Ian's footsteps and pursue a career in broadcasting.
 A basketball fan, Eagle would shadow his father when he called NBA games.
-Growing up, he considered working as a television dentist - in a role similar to Dr. Oz or Dr. Phil.

-Raised in Essex Fells, New Jersey, Eagle graduated from West Essex High School in 2015 and attended Syracuse University for college, graduating in 2019.Lab, Laura.
-"West Essex BOE Celebrates Graduates Who've Gone on to Career Success", TAP into West Essex, March 21, 2021.
-Accessed December 19, 2022.
-"Noah Eagle graduated West Essex High School in 2015 and Syracuse University in 2019."
+Raised in Essex Fells, New Jersey, Eagle graduated from West Essex High School in 2015 and attended Syracuse University’s S. I. Newhouse School of Public Communications, graduating in 2019.
 At Syracuse, he showed promise as a play-by-play announcer when calling the Orange's basketball, football and lacrosse games.
-Eagle graduated from Syracuse in 2019.